ldijkman/ESPxWebFlMgr/CodeMirror_syntax_highlighting/readme.md

 each device its webpage lists automaticly all other devices in the local network wit a link to its URL http://kitchen,local   living.local etc

-each device  its on webpage
+each device  its own webpage

-each device its on easy to set overview loads of timed settings
+each device its on easy to set & overview timed settings (loads of timed settings possible)

-skins html/css for the main page editable uploadeble so create your own look for Electra
+Skins html/css for the main page editable uploadeble so create your own look for Electra

-each device its on filemanager/editor
+each device its own filemanager/editor/upload/download